Are you vulnerable to union organizing?

-The successful efforts some organizations have made to create a great work environment and culture has led to the concept of becoming an employer of choice.
+The successful efforts some organizations have made to create a great work environment and culture have led to the concept of becoming an employer of choice.
 But what does being an “employer of choice” truly mean?
-Is it about being listed as a best company to work for… or is it something more?
+Is it about being listed as the best company to work for, or is it something more?

 Some would say being a company people want to work for is rolled up in fairly obvious traits including great benefits packages, competitive wages, sufficient paid time off, job security, and room for growth.
 Going beyond that means thinking about the entire employee engagement journey.
 When someone joins a company that’s truly an employer of choice, within a few days they realize they didn’t just accept a job – they’ve taken on a calling.